العربية 中文 русский Français

 The subject examines the concepts underpinning the marketing process and theories relevant to the study and practice of modern marketing science.
 Key concepts covered include the creation and delivery of customer value, customer retention and return on marketing investment, marketing's role in an organisation as defined by the overall strategic plan, and its integration with other functional disciplines within the organisation, elements of marketing plan, competitor analysis and strategies, marketing environment, marketing research, consumer and business buying behaviour, strategic nature of segmenting markets, targeting, and positioning brands, marketing mix decisions, and marketing ethics and social responsibility.
 The subject provides a foundation for the development of effective market-oriented managerial thinking, communication and team-work skills.

-The subject addresses quality management from a systems perspective.
+Organisations are navigating changing demands from stakeholders with the emergence of global imperatives such as global sustainability and UN SDG’s.
+The subject explores an approach to understand the requirements from multiple stakeholders and sustaining organisation performance from a systems and total quality management perspective.
 Students will discover the philosophy of modern quality management systems deployed and embraced by companies and their wider supply chain.
-Additionally students get to explore tools and techniques such as root cause analysis, process mapping and statistical process control to drive quality management into businesses.
-The course is structured around the ISO9000 Quality Management framework in order to assist student to apply quality management principles in their future careers.
+Additionally, students get to explore tools and techniques such as root cause analysis, process mapping and statistical process control to drive quality management into businesses.
+The course is structured around quality management frameworks such as the ISO9000-series of standards, in order, to assist student to apply quality management principles in their future careers.

 Program Outcomes